 Photo courtesy of Koon’s Canyon Ranch

-A couple of weeks ago, I invited country music artist Zane Williams of the band Hill Country to share a story here.
+A couple of weeks ago, I invited country music artist Zane Williams of the band The Wilder Blue to share a story here.
 I’d noticed the shoulder mount of a beautiful Axis buck on the wall of his home studio and when I asked him about it, here’s what he had to say:

 “Sad thing is, there’s not too much of a story there.
 I got invited to a ‘Guns and Guitars’ event where I was the entertainment for the hunters around the campfire each night.
 Part of my compensation was taking a deer.”